Solved! This Is the Best Way to Clean Hardwood Floors

 Fight oil stains with TSP.

 Oil and grease stains on floors with surface or penetrating finishes easily break down when exposed to trisodium phosphate (TSP).
-Donning gloves and protective glasses, dilute two tablespoons of TSP in one gallon of warm water in a large bucket.
+Don protective gloves and safety glasses, and dilute 2 tablespoons of TSP in 1 gallon of warm water in a large bucket.
 Dip the tip of a clean cloth into the solution, then use gentle circular motions to work it into the stain.
 Once the TSP dissolves it, run a water-dampened cloth over the area to sop up the TSP, then quickly dry the area with a clean cloth.

 Ice out wax and gum.

 Dried candle wax, crayon marks, and chewing gum on floors with surface or penetrating finishes can easily be removed with ice.
 Fill a Ziploc freezer bag with a few ice cubes, place the chilled bag over the buildup until it becomes brittle, then scrape it off with the edge of a plastic spatula.